Step 7: How to apply for a job with the method nobody taught you

 From there, you play the waiting game to hear back about an offer.

-If you don’t hear one, then you just thank them for their time and express how you hope there’s an opportunity to work together in the future.
-Every organization is just one fish in the sea.
+If you don’t get an offer, then you just thank them for their time and express how you hope there’s an opportunity to work together in the future.
+Every organization is just one fish in the sea, and many will remember you the next time a fitting opportunity presents itself.
+That’s a key long-term advantage in knowing how to apply for a job.

 Negotiate proper compensation (carefully)